totaldebug/pyarr/sphinx-docs/contributing.rst

 It is recommended that contributions to this project are created within vscode, utilising the devcontainer functionality.

-This ensures that all developers are using the same environment and extentions.
-This reduces the risk of additional bugs / formatting issues within the project.
+This ensures that all developers are using the same environment and extentions, reducing the risk of additional bugs / formatting issues within the project.

 .. note::
     The setup of VSCode devcontainer is outside of the scope of this document